 But before looking at the game, let’s look at the cover, shall we?

-As you can see, the cover features the four main characters posing.
-Both the lettering and the art style are okay, but I wish it had more of a background instead of just black.
+As you can see, the cover features the 4 main characters posing.
+Both the lettering and the art style are okay, but I wish it had more background instead of just black.

 Well, it’s time to boot this sucker:

-As you can see, the game starts by showing small profiles of all the characters involved, including Max, the first boss of the game, and then you get to the main menu.
+As you can see, the game starts by showing small profiles of all the characters involved, including Max, the bad guy, and then you get to the main menu.
 I wish I could tell you more about the game’s story, but there is none.
 The only thing that the manual and the profiles tell you is that Max is an evil underground boss with some dark secret and the rest of the characters are trying to topple him.
 It doesn’t even tell us if it’s a tournament or if they’re just kicking each other’s asses.
-Although if it’s the latter, it’s an original concept for a fighting game at the time, because back then it was always a fighting tournament.
+Although if it’s the latter, it’s an original concept for a fighting game at the time, because back then it was ALWAYS a tournament.

-However, if you are playing with friends, you can either choose the 2-player mode where you can face another friend in a simple duel or the tournament mode, where four to eight players can duke it out in duels and eliminate each other until there’s only one winner at the end.
+However, if you are playing with friends, you can either choose the 2-player mode where you can face another friend in a simple duel or the tournament mode, where 4 to 8 players can duke it out in duels and eliminate each other until there’s only 1 winner at the end.
 But it’s bad enough that I had to suffer through this on my own.
 I wasn’t going to put another human being through this, so I never played the 2-player or the tournament modes.

 All the characters correspond to the typical fighting stereotypes, for example, Nik and Dan are the “Ryu” and “Ken” of this game (although Nik’s cap and winning pose is very reminiscent of a character from another fighting franchise).
-But you also get some interesting character designs: like Mike, a businessman and Kossak (very original name, but not as original as Ninja!), a character that mixes speed and strength.
-But the rest of the designs are very uninspired and some of the names are weird and silly (like a ninja named Ninja).
+But you also get some interesting character designs: like Mike, a businessman and Kossak, a character that mixes speed and strength.
+But the rest of the designs are very uninspired and some of the names are weird and silly (like a ninja actually named Ninja!)

 But it’s the control scheme that sets this game apart from the rest, meaning it’s crap!
-Like other fighting games, you have your eight directional arrows (in both the keyboard and joystick) but just one button to attack.
-That’s right, just one button to both punch and kick the opponent!
+Like other fighting games, you have your 8 directional arrows (in both the keyboard and the joystick) but just 1 button to attack.
+That’s right, just 1 button to both punch and kick the opponent.
 How do you use different attacks then?
-By combining your attack button with any of the directions, for example, to block, you press the attack button and back (either left or right), instead of just the direction like other fighting games.
-But it makes it a lot easier to pull off some of the special moves (any diagonal + attack).
-Even with the stiff controls on the keyboard (I couldn’t configure the joystick).
+By combining your attack button with any of the directions, for example, to block, you press the attack button and back (either left or right), instead of just pressing back like in other fighting game.
+But it makes it a lot easier to pull off some of the special moves (any diagonal + attack), even with the stiff controls on the keyboard (I couldn’t configure my gamepad).

-The vast majority of these problems were solved in the enhanced edition, but unfortunately it was only released for the Amiga.
-And us, the DOS players, got stuck with the messy original release.
+The vast majority of these problems were solved in the enhanced edition, but unfortunately, it was only released for the Amiga.
+And we, the DOS players, got stuck with this mess.
 But however, this game had an enormous success, but only due to the lack of quality fighting games for the PC at the time.
-As bad as Body Blows is, it was better than the trash we had back in the day, like the original DOS ports of Street Fighter and Street Fighter II.
+And as bad as Body Blows is, it was better than the trash we had back in the day, like the original DOS ports of Street Fighter and Street Fighter II.
 We had to wait a bit more for a good PC fighting game.

-So, what’s your favorite fighting game on the PC?
-Tell me by commenting below, in our Facebook page or on our Twitter feed.
+So, what’s your favourite fighting game on the PC?
+Tell me by commenting below, on our Facebook page or on our Twitter feed.
 Next time, we’re going to follow what I hope it’s a new tradition here in Retro Freak Reviews.
 Until then, keep on playing and fighting.